Huangshan Maofeng (Yellow Mountain)

-This tea is picked by hand, and then carried back to the factory for processing.
-The leaves are withered naturally for a few hours before they are roasted in a high heat oven to stop the oxidation.
-Then a lower heat oven will slowly roast the tea in the span of two or three sessions, the length and intensity of each roasting depending on how much moisture is in the air.
+This tea is picked by hand and then carried back to the factory for processing.
+The leaves are withered naturally for a few hours before they are roasted at high heat in an oven to prevent oxidation.
+Then a lower-heat oven will slowly roast the tea in the span of two or three further sessions.
+The length and intensity of each roasting will depend on how much moisture is in the air.

 The dry tea leaves are a fresh green color.
 When you brew this tea, the leaves will look just like the fresh leaves growing on top of the tea bush.
 The tea color is clean and translucent with a floral aroma.
 These bushes were grown around wild flowers and trees, which translates through the flavor of the tea.